27 December 2016

 19 September 2016

 I happened to spot this DVD in a charity shop when I was in the UK.
-Meryl Streep is always good value, and I was intrigued at the idea of her working with Steve Martin, who is listed as one of the co-stars.
+Meryl Streep is always good value.
+Moreover, I was intrigued at the idea of her working with Steve Martin, who is listed as one of the co-stars.
 The plot sounded like a typical light romance, so I forked out a pound and brought it back to Cyprus.

 We thought it would make ideal viewing for an afternoon when we were both somewhat tired but wanted to snuggle up on the sofa together.
-I hoped it would be uplifting, but hadn’t expected it to be such a thoroughly enjoyable film, if perhaps a tad slow to get started.
+I hoped it would be uplifting.
+But I hadn’t expected it to be such a thoroughly enjoyable film, if perhaps a tad slow to get started.

 Jake and Jane find themselves meeting at mutual friends’ parties, and then at the graduation of one of their sons Jane is priding herself on being relaxed and polite around him, when circumstances throw them together one night, and they wonder whether there’s still a spark of attraction….